somespecialone/clever-inspect/README.md

 ![integrity schema](https://github.com/somespecialone/csgo-items-db/blob/master/integrity.png?raw=true)

+## Deployment 🚀

+>To obtain secrets of steam account you can use [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator).
+Your bots don't need to have CSGO license, service will automatically request free license for you 💌

-## Docker 🐳
+### Docker 🐳

 Just copy content of [docker-public](docker-public) dir to work directory on your host machine and place filled [cred.json](cred.example.json) file near.

-To obtain secrets of steam account you can use [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator).
-Your bots don't need to have CSGO license, service will automatically request free license for you 💌

 Command to run: